 The simulation was run for a 25 day duration with a 1×π second time step to collect an appropriate amount of sample points to achieve statistical significance of results.
 Atmospheric losses (La ) were calculated using Recommendation ITU-R P.676-12.
 According to guidance from WPs 3K and 3M liaison statement Document 5B/369 the preferred propagation model for ground-space interference computations is Recommendation ITU-R P.619-5 and the preferred propagation model for ground-air interference computations is Recommendation ITU-R P.1409-2.
 These were implemented to produce propagation losses noting that Recommendation ITU-R P.619-5 and Recommendation ITU-R P.1409-2 internally account for atmospheric losses attributed to use of Recommendation ITU-R P.676.
-The irrational time step of 1×π was chosen to create a random non-uniform distribution of the EESS locations and azimuth pointing angles during satellite orbit within the simulation run time.
+The irrational time step of 1×π was chosen to create a random non-uniform distribution of the EESS (passive) locations and azimuth pointing angles during satellite orbit within the simulation run time.

 The RF and general parameters of the AMS system under simulation were derived from System 1 of Table A2-1 in section A2.1.
 In the absence of an explicit deployment, a generic one was considered and provisionally proposed to be representative.
-Two configurations were constructed: one aimed to approximate the description of the “Wildfire observation” found in section 6.2, and the other adopts aspects of “Internet above the clouds” found in section 6.5.
+Four configurations were constructed which aim to approximate the description of:“Wildfire Detection” found in section 6.2, “Search and Rescue” found in section 6.3, “Border Surveillance Mission” found in sction 6.4, and “Data Networks” found in section 6.5.

 Note that for the following four configuration scenarios the operational parameters were adapted from section 6.7 “Technical setup of the scenarios” or as described in the descriptive sections 6.2 to 6.5.
 For instance, geometric spacing and relative location are adapted from Table 6-1.
-Additional technical parameters implemented (which may not be explicitly stated in section 6) in order to illustrate interaction with the EESS passive system are taken into account individually in the following descriptions.
+Additional technical parameters implemented (which may not be explicitly stated in section 6) in order to illustrate interaction with the EESS (passive) system are taken into account individually in the following descriptions.